 Best Elf Names

-The names below represent some of the finest examples drawn from centuries of fantasy tradition — names that have proven their staying power across tabletop campaigns, epic novels, and beloved video game worlds.
-Each one has been selected for its phonetic beauty, evocative meaning, and that intangible quality that makes a name feel truly elven.
-Whether you need a name today or want inspiration for your next character, this curated collection is the fastest way to find something worthy of an elf.
+These are the best elf names we have ever assembled — names drawn from centuries of fantasy tradition that have proven their staying power across tabletop campaigns, epic novels, and beloved video game worlds.
+Each has been selected for phonetic beauty, evocative meaning, and that intangible quality that makes a name feel truly elven.
+Whether you need a name today or want inspiration for your next character, this curated collection of top elf names is the fastest way to find something worthy.
+Every name comes with a short meaning so you can anchor it in backstory without extra research.

 Best Female Elf Names